tomuelle/DIYweatherstation/logger_LoRaWan/README.md

 <img src="images/loraWan.jpg" width="960"/>

-I also want to acknoledge the <a href="https://github.com/chrisys/mini-lora-weatherstation">following tutorial</a> which helped me get started !
+I also want to acknowledge the <a href="https://github.com/chrisys/mini-lora-weatherstation">following tutorial</a> which helped me get started !

 ## Arduino-based datalogger